 All tax family members must be included in an APTC calculation.
-Family members may be able to enroll in different plans.
+Family members may be able to enroll in different plans or may be required to enroll separately if the tax relationship is not applicable for enrollment on the same insurance plan.